 A lot of people love to sleep on their boat, but that’s not really a great option at Lake Cushman, as it’s mostly a boating destination for sport boats.
-We typically go camping at the Lake Cushman Resort, but it’s not the fanciest or even cleanest of campgrounds.
+We typically go camping at the Lake Cushman Resort (currently closed) or Skokomish Park, but these aren’t the fanciest of campgrounds.
 If you’re looking to rent a cabin though, that’s a good option here, especially since they’ve got them in the woods or overlooking the lake.

 This summer, we’ve actually already booked through VRBO to stay in a house by the lake.
 It’ll be a very different experience for us, but an awesome one… and probably more relaxed than camping.

 Tip: if you want to book a VRBO to fit a large family, do it far in advance.
 We booked ours last summer for this summer, just to be sure we had the right type of place with enough accommodations and its own dock.

 Can you tell that we love boating?
 When we don’t have our own craft to take out, we still make sure to get out on the water, either on a catamaran in Mexico or tour boats in the Rockies.
 We’ve even added some adult jet ski time into the mix.
 Some key things to think about if you’re adding boating in the Pacific Northwest to your summer: